-A recurring thematic in my research and scholarly program is a focus on the politics of knowledge production itself, with attention to the university as constituitive of normative notions of society, community, nation, citizenship and processes of racial, religious and gendered minoritization.
+A recurring thematic in my research and scholarly program is a grounding in feminist theory and feminist anthropological approaches, as well as a focus on the politics of knowledge production itself.
+I attend to the university-institution as constitutive of normative notions of society, community, nation, citizenship and processes of racial, religious, gendered and sexual minoritization.
 To that end, I weave critical university studies approaches in my courses, research and academic writing, working through the relationships between universities, communities, and the shared publics with which both engage.
-I am interested in contemporary concerns surrounding the decolonization of knowledge and institutions, as well as the possibilities of feminist leadership in academic and community networks.
+I am interested in contemporary concerns surrounding the decolonization of knowledge and university institutions, as well as the possibilities of feminist leadership and Sikh feminist praxis in academic and community networks.

 I am currently Associate Editor of the journal Sikh Formations: Religion, Culture, Theory.